 After this, Joseph of Arimathea, a disciple of Jesus (but secretly, because he feared the Jewish leaders), asked Pilate if he could remove the body of Jesus.
 Pilate gave him permission, so he went and took the body away.
 Nicodemus, the man who had previously come to Jesus at night, accompanied Joseph, carrying a mixture of myrrh and aloes weighing about seventy-five pounds.
 Then they took Jesus' body and wrapped it, with the aromatic spices, in strips of linen cloth according to Jewish burial customs.
 Now at the place where Jesus was crucified there was a garden, and in the garden was a new tomb where no one had yet been buried.
 And so, because it was the Jewish day of preparation and the tomb was nearby, they placed Jesus' body there.
 (John 19:38-42, NET)

-In the re-telling of this same aspect of Jesus' burial, one account describes Joseph of Arimathea and makes it sound like he's alone, where the other talks about Nicodemus.
+These are parallel passages about Jesus' burial.
+One account describes Joseph of Arimathea and makes it sound like he's alone.
+The other talks about Nicodemus.
 Is this contradictory?
 No!

-John has a purpose for telling us that Nicodemus is there - because Nicodemus played an important role throughout the Gospel of John - where Mark ignores his presence because if he mentioned him, everyone reading or hearing this account would of said, "Who?"
+John has a purpose for telling us that Nicodemus is there.
+Nicodemus played an important role throughout the Gospel of John.
+Mark ignores Nicodemus because if he mentioned him, everyone reading or hearing this account would of said, "Who?"

 The genetic problems that arise as a result of persons too close in lineage reproducing wouldn't have affected them.